tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 SQL Server/最佳实践/金蝶K3WISE接入云数据库SQL Server_intl_en.md

 ## Step 3.
 Initialize account set management
 1. Download the account set management tool: Kingdee K/3 WISE 15.1 or 15.0.
->The required account set management tool varies by Kingdee K/3 WISE version.
+>?The required account set management tool varies by Kingdee K/3 WISE version.
 2. Decompress the package and replace the files in the Kingdee installation directory `K3ERP\KDSYSTEM\KDCOM` with the extracted files.
 3. Open Kingdee K/3 WISE.
 4. On the pop-up account set management database settings page, set relevant identity verification information and data server.
->Enter the private network address of the TencentDB for SQL Server instance as the data server, which can be viewed in the [console](https://console.cloud.tencent.com/sqlserver).
+>?Enter the private network address of the TencentDB for SQL Server instance as the data server, which can be viewed in the [console](https://console.cloud.tencent.com/sqlserver).
 >
-![]

 5. In the "System" drop-down list, click **Preset Connection** and set the preset connection for easier use.

 6. In the database drop-down list, click **Register Account Set**.

 7. Select the corresponding database and click **All**.

 ## Step 4.
 Log in to and use Kingdee K/3 WISE
 After you complete all the settings above, distributed transactions can be supported between the CVM and TencentDB for SQL Server instances, and you can log in to and use Kingdee K/3 WISE normally.